 7. It’s time to glue on your paper bats!
 Have kids apply the glue to the middle bottom area of the bats and they can arrange them onto their painting however they like.

 This Halloween art project is so fun for kids to create.
-Painting the full moon and blending colors together, adding the 3D bats makes this Halloween project a must try!
+Painting the full moon and blending colors together, adding the 3D bats makes this Halloween project a must-try!

-More Halloween projects you will love
+More Halloween projects kids will love

 Follow me on Pinterest for more awesome project ideas.